Brooklyn Cyclones: History

 The Cyclones began as the St. Catharines, Ontario, St. Catharines Blue Jays (later St. Catharines Stompers) in 1986 as a team in the New York–Penn League.
 They were named for their parent club, the Toronto Blue Jays.
 In 1995, the team was sold by the city of Toronto to a group of local investors which included former Toronto catcher Ernie Whitt.

 In 1999, New York Mayor Rudolph Giuliani announced a deal that would bring two minor league baseball teams to the boroughs outside Manhattan.
 New ballparks would be constructed for the Staten Island Yankees and the Cyclones.
 Prior to the 2000 season, the team was bought and moved to Queens, becoming known as the Queens Kings.
 The club played its 2000 season at Jack Kaiser Stadium on the St. John's University campus in Jamaica, in the borough of Queens, remaining a Blue Jays affiliate for one last season.

 A "name-the-team" contest was held to determine a new name for the franchise.
 The winning selection, Cyclones, refers to the famous Coney Island Cyclone roller coaster at nearby Astroland amusement park on Coney Island.
+The Mets' Double-A affiliate, the Binghamton Rumble Ponies, are also named after amusement park rides, specifically, the 6 antique carousels found in or near Binghamton, New York.

 The team's new park, which was then called KeySpan Park, was completed in time for the 2001 season.
 Brooklyn had been without professional baseball since the Brooklyn Dodgers left Ebbets Field for Los Angeles, California in 1958.
 After approximately three weeks of play, additional seats had to be added to the stadium to accommodate fans.

 The Cyclones managed by Edgar Alfonzo played well in their opening season with the best record in the league (52–24), where they led the NY Penn-League with a 2.35 team ERA.
 They defeated the Staten Island Yankees in a classic NYPL opening playoff round.
-The deciding game won by the Cyclones 4–1 featured trickery by Catcher Brett Kay who faked giving up on a play only to receive a laser throw from John Toner to tag out a runner at the plate. advancing to the championship series against the Williamsport Crosscutters.
+The deciding game won by the Cyclones 4–1 featured trickery by Catcher Brett Kay who faked giving up on a play only to receive a laser throw from John Toner to tag out a runner at the plate.
+Advancing to the championship series against the Williamsport Crosscutters.
 The Cyclones traveled to Bowman Field in Williamsport, Pennsylvania, winning the series opener on September 10, 2001 by a score of 8–4.
 The potential championship clincher was scheduled for September 11 in Brooklyn.
 However, due to the September 11 attacks, all minor league baseball playoffs were canceled.
 The Cyclones and Crosscutters were declared co-champions.